CHANGES

 Eren was awake.

 He had to open his eyes.
-Whenever he closed them, he was back there, or nowhere: blood, a rose, a strange man, a castle, toys, a tree, a statue, fire burning, pain.
+Whenever he closed them, he was back there, or nowhere: blood, a rose, a strange man, a castle, toys, a tree, a statue, fire burning wildly; pain.
 The sky.
 The sky?
 He woke up from a nightmare.
 Or was it?
 It was already gone, completely wiped again.
+He opened his eyes, finally.

 The boy stared at the birds flying in the sky, the clouds, the wind, the grass.
 It was a nice day.
 But which day was it again?
 He looked around.
 It took a couple of seconds for him to realise where he was.
 He was there again.
 He had been on that field once before.

-He could hear steps coming towards him.
+He then startled.
+The boy could hear steps coming towards him.
 He knew it.
 He was in danger.
-That primeval instinct kicked in; adrenaline rushing, he slowly reached for his small blade.
+That primeval instinct kicked in; adrenaline rushing, he slowly reached for his small knife.
 He was ready for whoever was coming.
-His uncle'd taught him well.
+His uncle had taught him well.

-The boy quickly made a move on his assumed assailant: knife right to the throat.
+The steps drew closer, walking heavily on the grass, boots stepping on the broken foliage.
+And as it was close enough, the boy swiftly made a move on his assumed assailant: knife right to the throat.
 In a split second.
 He was inhumanly fast.
-But with superior speed, and clearly better technique than the young boy - the kind you only get with years of experience - the older man blocked the boy's attack and quickly disarmed him.
+But with superior speed, and clearly better technique than the young boy - the kind one only gets with years of experience - the older man blocked the boy's attack and skilfully disarmed him.
 Make no mistake.
 Just because the man had whiter than white hair and only one working eye didn't mean that he was useless.
 Appearances are deceiving.

-"I knew I would find you here," said Levi.
+"I knew I would find you here," Levi told his nephew.

 Levi slowly walked into the room.
 All the children were there, along with some guards, and some nuns as well, supervising the orphans.
 Most of them were joyfully playing, running, chatting, being happy children - like children, completely unaware of the situation in the world outside.
 Innocent.
 Pure.

 "He hadn't made any friends since his mother left him here.
 Poor thing.
-He's not very communicative," a nun told Levi.
+He's not very communicative," a nun told Levi, approaching.

-"He doesn't actually speak yet, not to strangers anyway," Levi told the nun.
-"I'm the only one, besides his parents, who has actually heard him speak.
-But he was always smiling, he's a happy child, but maybe this is not a great environment.
+"He doesn't actually speak yet, not to strangers anyway," Levi replied to the nun.
+"I'm actually the only one, besides his parents, who has heard him speak.
+But he was always smiling, he's a happy child, maybe this is not a great environment for him.
 He was taught not to trust strangers."

 "Tell me about it.
-He was crying from the moment he noticed his mother leaving, and he has been crying all day ever since!" the nun said, annoyed.
+He was crying from the moment he noticed his mother leaving, and he has been crying all day ever since!" the nun complained, annoyed.
 "But yesterday, he stopped, and he's been like this, just quiet.
-He seems to cry only for himself," she noted.
+He seems to cry only for himself now," she noted, more contemplative.

-Levi walked towards the boy, who looked up and smiled, a sad half smile, but a smile nonetheless.
+Levi walked towards the boy.
+And the boy looked up at him, and smiled.
+A sad half-smile, but a smile nonetheless.
 Levi smiled back at him in a similar way.
-The child looked at the door, he had been expecting Levi not to come alone.
+The child then looked at the door, he had been expecting Levi not to come alone.
 Where were his parents?
 He kept waiting for the door to open again.
 Nothing happened.
 The boy turned his head down again and concentrated on his toys.
-Levi crouched down to his level, staying in his sight, the uncle then put his mutilated and bandaged hand on the boy's shoulder.
+His mum and dad were not coming.
+Levi crouched down to his level, staying in his sight.
+The uncle then put his mutilated, bandaged hand on the boy's shoulder.

-"Hello, Azzy," he said to his nephew.
-"I know I'm not the one you were expecting.
+"Hello, Azzy," he said softly, and the boy looked up at him again.
+Levi sighed and continued: "I know I'm not the one you were expecting.
 I promised your mother I would take care of you, if something were to happen."
 He tried to hide the broken tones in his voice.

 End of Chapter One: "The Field"